ui/stamps-api-docs/source/transaction_api.rst

 A. Request
 -----------------------------

-You can cancel a transaction on stamps by calling the API with these parameters
+You can modify qty item in a transaction on stamps by calling the API with these parameters

 ========================== =========== =========================================================